Drama gives everyone a chance to be creative, adventurous, communicative and expressive - sometimes even a chance to be someone else!

 Seeing live theatrical performance is a crucial part of our drama curriculum, so we plan regular trips, both to performances by other schools and to professional plays at our local theatres.
 We also have drama workshops and visiting performers such as students from Bristol Old Vic Theatre School.

-Sue Lupton, Head of Drama
+Stephanie Underwood-Webb, Head of Drama